DryreL/GAD1004_Lab/README.md

-# Game Development Lecture Process (2019) - Bahçeşehir University
+# Game Development Lecture Process (GAD1004)

 ## Introduction

 This repository provides an overview of the **Game Development Lecture Series** conducted at **Bahçeşehir University** in 2019.
-The lecture code is GAD1004.
-The series introduces fundamental and advanced concepts of game development, with practical examples and hands-on sessions.
+The lecture code was GAD1004.
+The series introduces fundamental concepts of game development, with practical examples and hands-on sessions.
 The lecture process is designed for students to gain both theoretical knowledge and practical skills necessary for game development.

 Each project presented during the semester covers different aspects of game development, ranging from asset manipulation to creating fully functioning games from scratch.
 The following sections summarize the key topics and provide links to the preview videos for each project.